 New Jersey pulled in more than $1 billion in handle within the first six months of operation, by comparison.

-For McIntosh, the adoption of sportsbooks in Arizona is a milestone worth commemorating, with a keen eye focused on how various sites managed to capture share in a new market.
+For McIntosh, the adoption of Arizona betting apps is a milestone worth commemorating, with a keen eye focused on how various sites managed to capture share in a new market.

 “I think we've seen this before.
 And the closest example I could think of was the last presidential election,” McIntosh said.
 “During that presidential election, every newspaper, every advertisement, every banner ad on a website, was trying to get your vote.
 It was a war for market share.